arecastudio/restojs/README.md

 - Update the input method for tax report
 - Adding another report for online dataset
 - Discount feature added into payment module
+- Row added on each reports to show summary of income